ElevenRitual-cyber/SQL_GUIDE/interview_qst.md

 ✅ **Replaced** `referee_id = NULL` with `referee_id IS NULL`.
 ✅ **Keeps records** where `referee_id` is either **not 2** or **NULL**.

-Let me know if you need further clarification! 🚀